iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.1.0/report.md

 > The app is great the alerts go off all the time outside the parligment building Edinburgh so who's not telling they have it<br> :date: __2020-10-19 18:17:39__

-> Having issues with it not doing exposure checks unless I kill and restart the app.
-Apart from that, the app works.<br> :date: __2020-10-18 19:45:35__

 #### 3-star reviews